 Our physiotherapists use a holistic approach to help patients and residents to set their goals and aim to maximise an individual's function, independence, and participation.

-Activity levels in the physiotherapy department in Galway were in line with 2022 levels.
-The team provided 1,911 treatments to 264 patients during 2023.
-Activity levels in the physiotherapy department in Mayo increased significantly compared to 2022.
-The team provided 591 treatments to 145 patients during 2023.
-The physiotherapy teams on both sites were involved in the planning and delivery of education sessions during Falls prevention week which took place in March.
-In addition, a Footwear First campaign was run in December to address safety/falls prevention and a new falls prevention easy read leaflet was created which is now available in print version for patients and carers/family members.
+Activity levels in the physiotherapy department in Galway were in line with 2023 levels.
+The team provided 1,803 treatments to 285 patients during 2024.
+Activity levels in the physiotherapy department in Mayo increased significantly compared to 2023.
+The team provided 751 treatments to 191 patients during 2024